nikete/nikete.github.io/_posts/2021_02_05_Choice_DAO.md

 https://app.daohaus.club/dao/0xff3e5cf4cbc602098ab4f734a69f4b365f589569

-Get in touch if youd like to join.
-Our first task is a discusion of the Othman and Sandholm mentioned above.
+Get in touch if youd like to join..